A $20 Investment That Can Make All the Difference

 Iowa Agritech Accelerator

 Sigma0 was one of five companies selected for the Iowa Agritech Accelerator 2019 cohort in Greater Des Moines (DSM).
 As part of the program, we received expert training in several areas critical for startup success.
-Included in our program was a brilliant seminar on financial modelling, prepared and delivered by none other than Mike Colwell, the Executive Director of Entrepreneurial Initiatives at the Greater Des Moines Partnership.
+Included in our program was a brilliant seminar on financial modeling, prepared and delivered by none other than Mike Colwell, the Executive Director of Entrepreneurial Initiatives at the Greater Des Moines Partnership.
 Mike is an experienced businessman, entrepreneur and angel investor, who deeply understands the importance of building financial models that include the right details and are clear, concise and defendable.

 In the seminar, Mike delved into two common business revenue models: the sale of physical products and software-as-a-service.
 He used example companies (some real with fictitious numbers) to explain the key elements required for each business type.
 He showed the importance of including the sales cycle for a SaaS business and cash cycle for when your company makes physical products.
 Mike also used his excel startup business model template to clearly show the impact of the detail on the financial outcome for each business.
 At the end of the seminar we all clearly understood the importance of including the right detail in our financial model, even when everyone knows the numbers will be wrong.